- Insider’s guide to Mardi Gras 2021’s exclusive food and drinks

 When Universal was forced to suspend its Holiday Parade last Christmas, the company struck upon a solution to fill that experiential void: the Holiday Experience Featuring Macy’s Balloons, which took several of the procession’s floats, inserted them into a big soundstage (along with the occasional character or performer – oh, and Santa Claus himself, of course), and then let guests walk through it, admiring everything up-close and taking copious amounts of photos.

 The strategy here for Mardi Gras is similar in concept but different in execution.
 Rather than setting up all the floats in a building, the company has scattered them all throughout the entirety of Universal Studios Florida, allowing for a greater quantity of the parade structures while increasing the distance between them.
-What’s more, in order to still have a goodly number of the usual Mardi Gras stilt walkers, characters, and brass-band musicians at the festivities, Universal has instructed them all to make laps around the park – meaning that a festive atmosphere will still envelope all the floats.
+What’s more, each has its own entertainer or two, wearing a complementary costume and tossing out beads to the guests gathered around (don’t worry – there are social-distance markers set up around the parade structures).
+And, finally, there are smatterings of Mardi Gras stilt walkers, brass-band musicians, and other characters that are stationed strategically throughout the park, including some that are able to wander hither and thither in the general areas of some floats – meaning that there is still a festive atmosphere that undergirds the whole experience.

-While we don’t know for certain just yet – the event has yet to start, after all – an early contender would have to be the Music Plaza Stage area, which will have three floats stationed there, along with a plethora of tables (for resting and eating all that delicious Mardi Gras food) and, it sounds like, a bunch of festive lighting at nighttime.
+One of the best places that we’ve discovered thus far is the Music Plaza Stage area, which has two floats stationed there, along with a plethora of tables (for resting and eating all that delicious Mardi Gras food) and a bunch of festive lighting at nighttime.